American Numismatic Association: Young Numismatists

 The Young Numismatists of America (YNA) was a worldwide coin organization founded in 1990 at the ANA Summer Seminar.
 In its early days, the YNA was an attractive way for young numismatists (YNs) to submit articles for publication.
 However, by late 1996, many of the YNA founders were in college and could no longer help out.
 The YNA slowly faded away because of lack of interest.
 In 2001 at the ANA Summer Seminar, the young collectors decided to reform YNA.
 Within several years, the YNA once again ceased to exist.
+There has been a renewed interest as of 2025.
+In March 2025, many YNs, who were members of the ANA, came together for the first club meeting.
+Interest has been shown concerning starting a club publication ran by YNs.

 Events

 The ANA has held conventions annually most years since 1891, and expanded to two annual shows in 1978.
 The ANA offered a third show in 2011 and 2012, but announced on May 4, 2012 that it will not continue this in 2013.
 The features of these conventions include the offering of a large bourse room, along with exhibits, educational programs, junior member activities, auctions, and meetings of affiliated specialty organizations.
 The National Money Show and the ANA World's Fair of Money are the brands for shows that have been held on an Annual Basis by the ANA.
 The National Money Show is traditionally held in the Spring while the World's Fair is held in the Summer.
 The Fall shows in 2011 and 2012 also used the National Money Show brand.

 The annual ANA Summer Seminar is an assortment of classes held in Colorado Springs mid-summer (generally the last week of June and first week of July).
 Most classes are one week long but some weeks have half-week classes available.
 Classes are taught by numismatic experts.
-Students are of all ages and divided between collectors and numismatic professionals.
-There are special programs for Young Numismatists.
+Students are of all ages and are both collectors and numismatic professionals.
 The ANA and many local coin clubs sponsor a few scholarships to defer some costs for a few students.
+At each session of the ANA's Summer Seminar, the ANA deaccessions duplicate books.